 Summary Green tea may have a slightly better antioxidant profile than black tea, but black tea is best if you want a powerful caffeine buzz.

-Green and black tea have similar health benefits, including for your heart and brain.
+Green and black tea provide similar health benefits, including for your heart and brain.

-Their antioxidant profiles differ, but while green tea may have more powerful antioxidants, scientific evidence does not strongly favor one tea over the other.
+While green tea may contain more powerful antioxidants, the evidence does not strongly favor one tea over the other.